TusharIbtekar/TusharIbtekar/README.md

 I'm Tushar, a Software Engineer from Dhaka, Bangladesh.
 Currently I'm focusing on the following areas:
-- Full Stack Web Development, with an emphasis on TypeScript.
+- Full Stack Development (Go, TypeScript)
 - DevOps `¯\_(ツ)_/¯`

 Additionally, I have also explored a bit in the following technologies: